-I don’t live in southeast Michigan, but I stumbled across Metro Parent’s Childhood Bucket List last month online.
+I don’t live in southeast Michigan, but I stumbled across Metro Parent’s childhood bucket list online.
 With a cheerful graphic and a happily-ever-after tone, it was one of those bright and sunshiny pieces that should leave readers in high spirits as they thought about their child experiencing the 101 exciting experiences and lessons on the list.

 At first it was fun to read the suggested must-do activities.
 But the more I read, the more I felt completely left out.
 Easily, I could see my four typical children enjoying many of the suggested outings, but trying to imagine Ronan doing them?
 Not a chance.

 I’d like Ronan to experience No. 3, “Soak up the night sky away from city lights,” but picturing it made me shudder.
-He’s been under the stars alone before, but it was because of a horrible mistake I made when I accidently left a door unlocked.
+He’s been under the stars alone before, but it was because of a horrible mistake I made when I accidentally left a door unlocked.

 Shaking that terrible memory away, I scanned further down the list to No. 76, “Make – and lose – a friend.”
 Friends.
 Oh, to have friends like typical children do!
 The friends Ronan has are ones we choose for him.
 Not because we are overprotective or controlling, but because Ronan lacks social skills necessary to know how to make and keep friends.

 I continued reading and skipped to No. 91, “Want something but not be able to get it.”
 I don’t doubt every day that Ronan doesn’t wish for at least one thing to be “normal” for him.
 From knowing how to use the bathroom on his own to being able to contribute to a conversation he hears us having.
 Not being able to speak but having the capability of understanding everything we are saying must be aggravating.
 Ronan wants to communicate.
-He makes that very clear, but Ronan still lacks speech and is left frustrated more often than not.
+He makes that very clear, but Ronan still lacks speech and is left frustrated.
 Ronan lives “want something but not be able to get it” almost every day.

 But I also want him to learn to do the simple things, the things every child should be able to do: to speak, to tell me about his day, to play appropriately with his siblings and to want to join our family’s daily activities.
 Ronan tries.
 He tries so hard.